velas/velas-chain/docs/src/evm.md

 ---
-title: EVM in solana
+title: EVM in Solana
 ---

-[Solana application model](apps/rent.md) is aiming to high performance by spliting its modifiable state on accounts.
+[Solana application model](apps/rent.md) is aiming to high performance by spliting its modifiable state across multiple accounts.
-While this allows to process transactions in parallel on single shard, it also introduce complication for ordinary DApps developer.
+While this allows to process transactions in parallel on single shard, thats also introduce complication for ordinary DApps developer.
 Also, most of DApps infrastructure is already relies on Solidity, and targeting Ethereum blockchain.
-This two reasons can significantly slow down the spread of solana ecosystem.
+These two reasons can significantly slow down the spread of solana ecosystem.

 To make life of DApps developers, and integrators more easier, we at Velas introduce full hybrid of solana and EVM.